 The spiritual home of NJPW, the venue was opened in 1962 and has since been the host of a broad selection of sports including boxing, MMA, kick boxing and of course, professional wrestling.
 Holding around 2000 people, it is one of the smaller venues that New Japan run, but this only serves to create an electric atmosphere.

 If you are a fan of NJPW, you'll have seen loads of shows emanating from Korakuen Hall, but due to the location (lets face it, Japan is quite a long way away for most Western fans) not many people outside the country get to go there.

 So what exactly can you expect from a show in New Japan Pro Wrestlings home venue?
 We found out.

 Once known as Hobo Joe, he died tragically on the wrestling channel but from his ashes rose the bearded phoenix known as Phil Chambers.
-When he's not editing videos or appearing on the channel, Phil is the Kevin Dunn of Defiant Wrestling, only with less cuts.
-Follow him! @PhilMyChambers
+When he's not editing videos or appearing on the channel, Phil also runs Kayfabe News on YouTube so go check that out!
+Follow him too! @PhilMyChambers